 - Museum of Civilization | Address: 85 Rue Dalhousie, Québec, QC G1K 8R2, Canada

-This building has served a variety of purposes since its construction in the 1700s, including functioning as Quebec City’s first prison, a university, and now, a library and museum.
+This building has served a variety of purposes since its construction in the early 1800’s, including functioning as Quebec City’s first prison, a university, and now, a library and museum.
 There are tours you can take within this historic site/museum that explain its strange and tumultuous history.
 You can even still see the holes on the outside of the Morrin Centre building where the window bars used to be!
 Additionally, the Victorian library that now operates in the building is absolutely gorgeous, perfect for that Instagram shot.

 - Morrin Centre | Address: 44 Chaussée des Écossais, Québec, QC G1R 4H3, Canada